Clinical Immunology

 Neuropathology

-• 5 pathologic criteria for demyelination: (1) myelin sheath destruction, (2) relative axonal sparing, (3) perivascular inflammatory infiltrate, (4) perivenular white matter distribution, (5) absence of Wallerian degeneration
+• 5 pathologic criteria for demyelination: (1) myelin sheath destruction, (2) relative axonal sparing, (3) perivascular inflammatory infiltrate, (4) perivenular white matter distribution, (5) reactive astrogliosis with relative paucity of Wallerian degeneration in acute lesions

 • Demyelinating plaques: pink-gray lesions; perivenular distribution; primarily white matter but gray matter commonly affected